ricardoklein/zabbixtemplates/Template-Linux-App-MySQL/README.md

 # Zabbix MySQL/MariaDB Template

-Based on the zabbix mysql template that comes with zabbix. <\br>
+Based on the zabbix mysql template that comes with zabbix. <br>
-This template uses all items as ACTIVE items.
+This template uses all items as ACTIVE items. <br>
-Uses the ".my.cnf" file to setup user/password to access the database because I dont think its secure to send it as item parameter over the web.
+Uses the ".my.cnf" file to setup user/password to access the database because I dont think its secure to send it as item parameter over the web. <br>

 ##This template includes:
 * Database names Low Level Discovery with prototype ítens for: